Skip to content

 istio-eastwest istio-remote-peer-cluster2 istio-remote aaad62dc3ffb142a1bfc13df7fe9665b-5678901234.us-east-1.elb.amazonaws.com True 4s

-2. In each cluster, verify that all istio-remote gateways are successfully distributed to all workload clusters.
+2. In each connected cluster, verify that all istio-remote gateways are successfully distributed to all workload clusters.
 This ensures that services in each workload cluster can now access the east-west gateways in other clusters of the multicluster mesh setup.

-kubectl get gateways -n istio-eastwest --context $CLUSTER_CONTEXT
+kubectl get gateways -n istio-eastwest --context ${context2}

-istioctl multicluster check --context $CLUSTER_CONTEXT
+istioctl multicluster check --contexts="$context1,$context2"

 ✅ Incompatible Environment Variable Check: all relevant environment variables are valid